-With the approval of the Energy Institute Faculty Committee and the BSM Curriculum Committee, a student in the Bachelor of Science in Management program may receive an Energy Certificate by completing the Energy Specialization, that is, earning at least nine semester credit hours of energy-related coursework.
-In addition to satisfying the course requirements, each student who receives the Energy Specialization must be approved by faculty affiliated with the Tulane Energy Institute.
-The Tulane Energy Institute Faculty Committee must review and approve any waivers or deviations from these requirements.
+With the approval of the Executive Director of the Energy Institute and the Undergraduate Studies Committee, a student in the Bachelor of Science in Management program may receive an energy specialization designation by completing at least 9 semester credit hours of approved energy-related coursework.
+The Executive Director of the Energy Institute and the Undergraduate Studies Committee must review and approve any waivers or deviations from these requirements.

-A total of nine (9) semester credit hours of approved coursework is required for the Energy Certificate.
+A student must complete a total of 9 semester credit hours of approved coursework to earn an energy specialization

 |Energy Financial Modeling|